seven-io/FreeScout/README.md

 # seven module for FreeScout

-Adds the functionality of sending SMS to your users.
+Adds the functionality of sending SMS to your users and automated event-driven SMS notifications.

 ## Prerequisites